 - No Balance Transfers.
 You can’t make balance transfers with this card.
 If you’re facing high-interest balances on an existing credit card account, look to a tried-and-true balance transfer card such as Chase Slate or Citi Simplicity (though be aware that both require good credit).

 - Potentially High Cash Advance Fees.
-Credit One Bank Platinum Visa’s cash advances can cost as much as 8% of the advanced amount.
+Credit One Bank Unsecured Visa’s cash advances can cost as much as 8% of the advanced amount.
 Most other cards cap cash advance fees at 5% of the advanced amount, so that’s a big (and potentially costly) difference.